Insurance fraud detection is a matter of understanding connections.

 Link analysis, powered by our toolkits, is a great way of visually presenting these complex scenarios in a simple format, directly embedded in the investigation workflow.

-In a real-world deployment of a fraud visualization system, an investigator would be interested in a large number of data points.
+In a real-world deployment of a fraud link analysis system, an investigator would be interested in a large number of data points.

 This model places claims and policies at the top of a hierarchy, with third party and policyholder information on the next level.

 For the purposes of this example, however, we have greatly simplified the visual data model: